maramosh/Hiring-ISIS2503/README.md

 # Hiring-ISIS2503

-This is a project developed for the course Team Software Developmen in Universidad de los Andes.
+This is a project developed for the course Team Software Development in Universidad de los Andes.

 ## About